Erudika/paraio.org/src/monolite/partials/027-queue.md

 [elasticsearch-river-amazonsqs](https://github.com/albogdano/elasticsearch-river-amazonsqs).

 The code continuously pulls messages from an SQS queue.
 After a message is processed, it gets deleted from the queue.
+To enable this functionality, set `para.queue_link_enabled = true` in the Para configuration file.

 Sample code: